In most cases, I would say yes. Whilst I can't promise

 time (see below).

-stable despite having numbers at the top of Stage 3 or in Stage 4), your cat clearly copes well
+stable despite having such numbers, your cat clearly copes well

 with CKD, which is usually a good sign, although treatments should still be